 Raspberry wines have a deep red color and an intense flavor profile.
 These wines are often sweet but balanced by subtle tart undertones making them perfect for dessert wines.

-Raspberry wine is great alongside chocolate treats, fruit tarts, or even enjoyed on its own after dinner.
+Raspberry wine is excellent alongside chocolate treats, fruit tarts, or even enjoyed after dinner.

 The subtle nuances of this fruit make it perfect for blending with other varieties of wine.
 Strawberry wines pair well with light appetizers or creamy desserts such as cheesecake.